gabriel4649/JMdictDB/README.txt

         make init

    to create the users/sessions database.

-You should then use psql or similar to manually add rows to table "users" for each editor.  "pw" is the user's password.
+   Then, use psql or similar to manually add rows to table "users" for each editor.  "pw" is the user's password.

 7. (Optional) In the top-level directory, run